+Previous owner details (if known):

 Name:

 Address:

 Post code:

 Email:

 New owner details:

 Name:

 Address:

 Post code:

 Email:

 Daytime telephone number: Date of purchase:

 Details of Motorhome:

-Range: Mod el:
+Range: Model:

 Vehicle identification number (17 digits):

-In order for you warranty to remain valid, your motorhome must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
+In order for you warranty to remain valid, your motorhome must have been serviced annually by an Approve Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook. d

+If you do not want to receive information about products and services from Elddis, please tick.